 (Larry's arms fall off) Larry:TUDDRUSSEL!
 Tuddrussel(laughing): It wasn't me, I swear! (cut to Otto holding a screwdriver and chuckling)

 Larry being chased by Tuddrussell (with a pair of jeans), Otto, Winston Churchill wearing a dress, Roosevelt wearing an Eskimo parka, and Stalin in a tourist outfit in "The Prime Minister Has No Clothes" in a Benny Hill-esque chase scene, complete with the tune of Yakkety Sax.
 It Makes Sense in Context, honest!

 One of the best moments is when the Squad goes back to find Edgar Allan Poe, who has turned into Tastes Like Diabetes Incarnate.
-After he reads them "The Bear" (the kid-friendly version of The Raven), and it is the most cheesy, feminine, Sugar Bowl thing ever written, and after he finishes, the stunned, shocked, and even horrified looks on the Squads faces are absolutely the pinnacle of hilarity for this show.
-What makes it better is Tuddrussell's delayed jaw drop.
+After he reads them "The Bear" (the kid-friendly version of The Raven), and it is the most cheesy, schmaltzy, Sugar Bowl thing ever written, and after he finishes, the stunned, shocked, and even horrified looks on the Squads faces are absolutely the pinnacle of hilarity for this show.
+What makes it better is Tuddrussell's delayed Jaw Drop.

 Another from the Poe episode: Poe goes to a hospital to cheer up patients Patch Addams style.
 He changes into a clown costume behind a curtain, but the curtain is around the bed of a man in traction and a full body cast.
 The only part of the guy able to react to what just happened are his eyes.

-And yet another: the trio take Poe to a forest that was destroyed by a fire.
-Instead of becoming depressed again like they'd hoped, he starts traipsing about, putting party hats on all the burnt animals.
+And yet another: the trio takes Poe to a forest that was destroyed by a fire.
+Instead of becoming depressed again as they'd hoped, he starts traipsing about, putting party hats on all the burnt animals.
 "Here you go, crispy moose!
 It's party time!"